Retries, Failures and Rate Limits

-The timing of the retry defaults to 60 seconds, but can be explicitly set with
+The retry timing defaults to 60 seconds but can be explicitly set with

-retryDelaySeconds, adn the number of retries is default 3, but can be set with
+retryDelaySeconds, and the number of retries is default 3, but can be set with

 If the task does not successfully complete after the set number of retries, the task will fail.

-When a task has failed to execute (due to timeout or other failure), the task will change status to FAILED.
+When a task has failed to execute (due to timeout or other failures), the task will change status to FAILED.
 When a task fails, the entire workflow is set as FAILED.